 - If you need to take public transport, grab an Opal Card with top up available from as little as $AU10.00.

-- Buy groceries at the supermarket to make your own lunch or dinner if you have cooking facilities in your accommodation.
+- Buy groceries at the supermarket to make your own lunch.
+And if you have cooking facilities in your accommodation, stock up on basics to cook an easy dinner too.

 - Eat out in pubs and RSL clubs.
 Meals are cheaper and portions are generous, often big enough to share.